pantheon-systems/pantheon-image-enrichment/readme.txt

 == WP-CLI Commands ==

 This plugin implements a variety of [WP-CLI](https://wp-cli.org) commands.
-All commands are grouped into the `wp pie` namespace.
+All commands are grouped into the `wp pantheon image` namespace.

     NAME

-      wp pie
+      wp pantheon image

     DESCRIPTION

-      Manage Pantheon Image Enrichment.
+      Generates default alt text and more.

     SYNOPSIS

-      wp pie <command>
+      wp pantheon image <command>

     SUBCOMMANDS